miguelabreu94/java-discord-bot/README.md

-Creting a Discord BOT using JDA (Java Discord API):
+Creating a Discord BOT using JDA (Java Discord API):

 So far we added to the bot: